cortex-js/compute-engine/src/latex-syntax/README.md

 This section of the repo contains code to:

-- parse Latex to MathJSON
+- parse LaTeX to MathJSON
-- serialize MathJSON to Latex
+- serialize MathJSON to LaTeX

 Reference documentation and guides at [cortexjs.io/math-json](https://cortexjs.io/math-json/).

-## Using the Latex Parser/Serializer
+## Using the LaTeX Parser/Serializer

 ```bash
 $ npm install --save @cortex-js/compute-engine